As an Academic Ally of the FBINAA, University of Phoenix offers you educational options to help you lead in your field.

 Did you know that as an FBINAA graduate, you have already completed the equivalent of four courses toward a Bachelor of Science in Criminal Justice Administration or three courses toward a Master of Science/Administration of Justice and Security?
 You may also enroll in the Bachelor of Science in Organizational Security and Management program.

-Our curriculum focuses on management and is taught by faculty who average 19 years of experience in the field and have held leadership roles such as police chiefs, sheriffs, judges, wardens and security executives.
+Our curricula focuses on management and is taught by faculty members who have extensive experience in the field, and many have held leadership roles such as police chiefs, sheriffs, commanders or captains.
 Courses cover managing personnel, budgeting, operational planning, contracts and ethics, interpersonal communications, threat, cybercrime and more.

-Contact an Enrollment Advisor to continue your development in the criminal justice field.
+Contact an Enrollment Representative to continue your development in the criminal justice field.

 *The Bachelor of Science in Criminal Justice Administration, Bachelor of Science in Organizational Security and Management, and Master of Science in Administration of Justice and Security are educational degree programs and do not guarantee that a student will meet the particular requirements or qualifications to become a law enforcement, corrections or peace officer at the state, national or international level.
 Students who are interested in pursuing such professions are encouraged to check with the individual agencies for a list of requirements.